vascogennari/namib/README.md

     pip install -r requirements.txt
     python setup.py install

-Once the package is installed, you can launch `namib` from inside the directory `namib/namib` as:
+Once the package is installed, you can easily launch `namib` as:

-    namib --config-file config_filename.ini
+    namib --config-file config_path/config_filename.ini

-You can get familiar with `namib`, try to replicate the above plots by launching the config files in the `config_files/examples` directory.
+To get familiar with `namib`, try to replicate the above plots by launching the config files in the `config_files/examples` directory.
+Remember to change the `~namib_path/` for the `samples` and `output` keys within the config files.